 Exercise, eating right, enough sleep.
-Oh and maybe throw in the inevitable “list” that comes about when a new year is born.
-I don’t think much of new year resolutions but welcome the idea of attainable goals to make the most of the next 365 days.
-As Harvie Krumpet would say, “Fakt 1034: Life is like a cigarette, smoke it to the butt”.
+Oh and maybe throw in the inevitable list that comes about when a new year is born.
+I don’t think much of new year resolutions but love the idea of attainable goals to make the most of the next 365 days.
+As Harvie Krumpet said, “Fakt 1034: Life is like a cigarette, smoke it to the butt”.
 With 2 high-energy dogs and a garden to maintain, I do not need a lot to keep busy.

 Regarding this month, it has been the warmest that we have ever had in the chestnut forest.
 January is typically very cold, with snow, and dull.
 It is also the time for filling up on northern italian comfort dishes, not stripping down to your tshirt because it’s 20°C/68°F on a walk with the dynamic duo and you forgot the water bottle.
 Today it felt like early summer and the primulas are already in bloom.
 A good sign for things to come?
 Apparently it put someone in the mood for a little new year graffiti.

 Look closely – notice the red paint on the road leading up to the stop sign?